preactjs/prefresh/packages/webpack/README.md

 import PreactRefreshPlugin from '@prefresh/webpack';

 const config = {
 	plugins: [
 		new webpack.HotModuleReplacementPlugin(),
-    new PreactRefreshPlugin(),
+		new PreactRefreshPlugin()
 	],
 	devServer: {
 		hot: true, // ensure dev-server.hot is on ...moreDevServerConfig
 	},
 	...moreWebpackConfig
-}
+};
 ```

 ### Using hooks